 3.81.
 As discussed above, the system should provide for Māori-led planning for adaptation and relocation, which will require a Māori decision-making body for preparing a LAP and relocation programme.
 The system needs to provide flexibility in the make-up of these decision-making bodies to reflect local circumstances.
 There should be agreement with the Crown each time such a body is established, to determine what the Crown-Māori relationship will be for decision-making on that adaptation planning process.

-We recommend that Māori decision-makers are appointed to lead the preparation of local adaptation plans for Māori communities, and that agreement is reached on the Crown-Māori relationship for decision-making on each particular adaptation planning process.
+We recommend that Māori decision-makers are appointed to lead the preparation of local adaptation plans for Māori communities.